 A Note on the Pros and Cons, As Well as Applications and Limitations

-It is important to take note of the fact that heat pipes move heat while vapor chambers spread it.
+Both are sub-types of liquid cooling.
+Hence, they share unique advantages and disadvantages when compared agains traditional air or fan-based cooling.
+However, it is important to take note of the fact that heat pipes move heat while vapor chambers spread it.
 The general rule is that heat pipes should be used when moving heat away from the source and vapor chambers when spreading it.

 When choosing between the two cooling methods, it is essential to first analyze the cooling demand of a computer or other electronic systems before buying or designing and implementing a specific cooling system.
 Remember that cooling is important because overheating can damage electronic components and thus, affect the performance of a particular device or entire system.